Trogir is small and friendly town in Croatia

 How to get to Trogir

 The easiest way to get to Trogir from all parts of Europe during the tourist season is by airplane.
+If needed we can arrange the transfer from Airport Split to your charter boat in the Marina.
 Ultra welcomes its guests and transfer them to the Marina Baotic.

 Split airport is only 6 km away from Trogir.
 Direct flights to Trogir (airport Split) depart from the several European cities such as Rome, Göteborg, Berlin, Prague, Amsterdam, Frankfurt, Paris, London and Manchester, etc. There are many other possible options if flying to Zagreb.
-There are several flights from Zagreb to Split and vice versa on a daily basis and the flight lasts approximately 45 minutes.
-If you are coming overseas, fly via Frankfurt or Roma directly to Split or through Zagreb.
+There are daily several flights from Zagreb to Split and vice versa on a daily basis and the flight lasts approximately 45 minutes.

 By car or bus